atherlangga/dddtix/part2__events/README.rst

 	Got event customer.deposit_reduced
 	Got event customer.booking_succeeded

-Which indicates that the Customer's deposit has been reduced and the booking has been marked as succeeded.
+as a side effect of executing the code ``$customer->book($interstellar, "A2");`` above.
+The output in the console indicates that the Customer's deposit has been reduced and the booking has been marked as succeeded.

 --------------------
 Second demonstration
 --------------------

 The second demonstration shows the degree of extensibility of this architecture.
 We build an emailing subsystem which a) has task to send email to user's email address whenever there's event about him/her, and b) is completely decoupled from the core system.
-By choosing emailing subsystem, we can show that this architecture can be used in a real-world project.
+By choosing emailing subsystem as our demonstration, we can show that this architecture can be used in a real-world project.

 Just for fun, we use Ruby programming language to build the emailing subsystem.
-Also, it can be seen that -- to build this functionality -- there's nothing to change in both ``Model.php`` and ``Infrastructure.php``.
+Also, it can be seen that -- to build this functionality -- both ``Model.php`` and ``Infrastructure.php`` doesn't need to be modified.

 This second demonstration contains 2 files: ``main_02.php`` and ``email_sender.rb``.